bsaunder/fsw-poc/soap-helloworld/README.md

 Building
 ======
-Build the project using the command:
+Build the project using the follow Maven command:

     mvn clean install